AydinKZ/bulaqml/README.md

 BulaqML is a beginner-friendly proof of concept for building a real-time anomaly detection service using online (streaming) machine learning with River ML library https://riverml.xyz/latest/.

-It demonstrates a per-signal anomaly detection workflow where each signal (UUID/tag):
+It is a per-signal anomaly detection workflow where each signal (UUID/tag):

 - is discovered automatically,
 - can be assigned its own anomaly detection model,